testem/testem/README.md

 Test&rsquo;em &rsquo;Scripts!
 =================

-Unit testing Javascripts is a PITA.
-Testem is a command-line tool that aims to make cross browser Javascript unit testing much more tolerable.
+Javascript Unit testing is a PITA.
+Testem is a command-line tool that aims to make cross browser Javascript unit testing easy.
 Testem supports [Jasmine](http://pivotal.github.com/jasmine/) and [QUnit](http://docs.jquery.com/QUnit) right out of the box.
+It supports two distinct use-cases: the *test-driven-development* workflow; and *continuous integration*.

 Requirements
 ------------